 The author has teamed up with Project CBD, something he discussed at length in the speech.
 Alongside his Mendocino County CBD-focused dispensary, Lee is leading an effort to promote CBD research and help the public become more informed on the clinical ability of cannabis.
 East Street’s Alchemist’s Kitchen, styled as a “botanical dispensary,” staged the event.
 New York State’s marijuana legislation has allowed Alchemist’s Kitchen to set up a club concentrated on CBD products.

-Lee was extremely positive about the rapidly growing interest in CBD, which has come courtesy of the national attention given to personal stories on how CBD crystals has helped patients, often children, to beat rare disorders (e.g. Dravet syndrome, an uncommon form of epilepsy which causes severe seizures).
+Lee was extremely positive about the rapidly growing interest in CBD, which has come courtesy of the national attention given to personal stories on how CBD crystals and CBD vape juice have helped patients, often children, to beat rare disorders (e.g. Dravet syndrome, an uncommon form of epilepsy which causes severe seizures).
 In the past, growers would marginalize CBD when breeding, but now this once-ignored cannabinoid is all the rage, as a non-psychoactive cannabinoid with increasingly recognized medical properties.

 Lee called marijuana both “paradoxical” and “biphasic”, pointing out that for one user marijuana can induce euphoria, while in another it can cause paranoia.
 The quantity taken is another key variable that highlights cannabis’ biphasic effects.